abhisheksingh87/greenfield-starter/README.md

 ---

-The following spring boot starters in Github will help Wells Fargo developers to build _non-reactive_ or _reactive_ microservices based on the business need:
+The application starters will help Wells Fargo developers to create _non-reactive_ or _reactive_ microservices based on the business need:
 - **greenfield-app-starter** for migrating a _legacy application_ to a cloud-ready microservice.
 - **greenfield-reactive-app-starter** for _greenfield applications_, to take advantage of the non-blocking behavior which improves application performance and resiliency.